uchicago-mscapp-projects/Ghost-Hunter/README.md

 ## Using Ghost Hunter

-The main uses of Ghost Hunter are (1) to access the original datasets, "merge.csv" and "scrap.csv", (2) to view the dashboard visualizations which depict trends in matches accross Illinois geography and specific health care provider types, and (3) to re-run the web-scrape and matching process we used to construt our data set.
+The main uses of Ghost Hunter are (1) to access the original datasets, "merge.csv" and "scrap.csv", (2) to view the dashboard visualizations that depict trends in matches across Illinois geography and specific healthcare provider types, and (3) to re-run the web-scrape and matching process we used to construct our data set.

 ## Merge and Scrap

-Merge.csv and Scrap.csv are two subsets of County Care's proivder network.
+Merge.csv and Scrap.csv are two subsets of County Care's provider network.
 Merge is the data that we were able to link with NPI numbers.
 While we have provided a limited number of variables in Merge that is because the first name, last name, NPI number combination should allow researchers to easily link this data with external data.

-Scrap.csv encompasses all of the unique providers that we were able to scrape from county care's website, after removing duplicates.
+Scrap.csv encompasses all of the unique providers that we were able to scrape from County Care's website, after removing duplicates.
 Each row is a provider, not a person.
-Some providers are people (such as doctors, dentists, etc.) But some are health care companies such as hospital groups and long-term-care facilities.
+Some providers are people (such as doctors, dentists, etc.) However, some are healthcare companies such as hospital groups and long-term-care facilities.
 We recommend using the "type" column for additional clarity.